mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 1. Determine the market value of the inventory
 2. Compare the market value with the cost in the Balance Sheet
 3. Write down the inventory to the lower of cost or market value
-4. This write down is charged against revenues in the period the loss ocurrs
+4. This write-down is charged against revenues in the period the loss occurs

-Write ups are not allowed under US GAAP and IFRS
+Write-ups are not allowed under US GAAP and IFRS

 ---
 ## 3.3 Inventory costing for Manufacturing companies
-- Manufacturing companies have 3 types of inventories:
+- Manufacturing companies have three types of inventories:
   - Raw materials: materials that will be used in the production process
   - Work-in-process: goods that are in the process of being manufactured
   - Finished goods: goods that are ready for sale